Rkvishnu/react-express-customer-details-app/README.md

  About:

- A full stack application that take the customer details and  store the user's details in a relational database and send an email to the user confirming the placement of the order
+ A full stack application that take the customer details and  store the user's details in a relational database MySQL and send an email to the user confirming the placement of the order.

 Features: